 It’s important to take time to prepare and understand what to do before, during and after a major landslide.
-Download the PreparedBC: Landslide Information for Homeowners and Home Buyers guide to learn about protecting your home and property.
+To learn about how to propect your propert, download the PreparedBC Landslide Information Guide.

 The best way to prepare for a landslide is to be aware of changes that could signal one.
-To report suspected landslide indicators, call the 24-hour provincial toll-free number at 1-800-663-3456, contact 9-1-1 or call your local fire, police or public works department.
+To report suspected landslide indicators, call the 24-hour provincial toll-free number at 1-800-663-3456, or call 9-1-1.

 Landslide or debris flow indicators may include: